-During the Risk Management Day, we define how shortcomings in the ability to anticipate, both during design and during the response to the risks, laid the grounds for the unfortunate outcomes.
+During the Risk Management Day, we define how shortcomings in the ability to anticipate, both during design and during the response to the business risks, can lay the grounds for the unfortunate outcomes:

-- Formal risk assessments trust established methods and models more than they should.
-Nevertheless, established processes and models have become accepted in practice because they seem to offer an acceptable trade-off between thoroughness and efficiency.
+- Established processes and models have become accepted in practice because they offer an acceptable trade-off between thoroughness and efficiency.

 - We have analysed the potential risks.

-- We have built the installation system: the procedure, process following the recommendations.
+- Then, we have built the installation system: the procedure process following the recommendations.

 - We have operated safely for n years – whatever n is.
 However, this reasoning is misleading because the absence of a failure does not prove that the precautions were correct or even sufficient.

 Risk Protection Is Not the Freedom from Unacceptable Risks

 Resilient and agile risk management advocates a constant sense of unease.
-We should be mindful of what we do to counteract the overconfidence that is a side effect of the relative safety of any risk scenario.
+Therefore, we should be mindful of what we do to counteract the overconfidence that is a side effect of the relative safety of any risk scenario.

 Resilient risk management provides;

 - a way to identify the capabilities that a complex corporate socio-technical system must have to perform acceptably in everyday situations and during accidents.

 - A contrast to the classical risk assessment method, classical risk assessment methods such as PRA (Probability Risk Assessment) by showing how things can go right and what is needed for this to happen, rather than just demonstrating how things can go wrong

 - the ability to succeed during expected and unexpected conditions alike.

 At the Risk Management Day, we describe the risks as a holistic system and understand how the various functions are coupled and depend on each other.
 Large-scale corporate socio-technical systems, including IT systems and installations, have become rather complicated that they seriously challenge established corporate risk management methods.
 While resilience risk management may not provide all-ready-made answers to the new problems, it does help us see them more clearly, and give the basic principles from which sustainable solutions can be developed.

 At The Corporate Risk Management Day, we will provide guidance and showcase the best research, experiences, and risk applications across the following topics: